jessicaribeiro/PeerForumMoodlePlugin/README.md

 * To unistall the plugins go to Site Administration > Plugins > Plugins overview.

-* First unistal the 'Peer Grade panel' and then the 'PeerForum'.
+* First unistall the 'Peer Grade panel' and then the 'PeerForum'.

 ### PHP Scripts